zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 Only newly added or changed vanilla hotkeys are listed in the KBM graphic, the controller graphic should show all controls.
 If you do not see a binding here, then it is as it is in vanilla.
 Let me know if you find this is not the case!

+Below you will find each binding for Keyboard/Mouse only, **controller bindings are only listed in the above graphic.**

+Listed alongside each keybind you will see where you can change that keybind. **Changing controller bindings is not as straightforward and not supported.**

 ## Regarding changing your keybinds

 If you want to change keybinds in game with your keyboard, you **must** unplug your controllers.
 Otherwise, you will be unable to do so.

-Below you will find each binding for Keyboard/Mouse. **Changing controller bindings is not as straightforward and not supported.** Listed alongside each keybind you will see where you can change that keybind.

 ## LamasTinyHUD